2018–19 Slovak Cup

 The 2018–19 Slovak Cup was the 50th edition of the competition.
 This tournament began on 15 July 2018.

-Slovan Bratislava were the defending champions having won the previous season's Cup by defeating MFK Ružomberok in the final by a score of 3–1.
+Slovan Bratislava were the defending champions, having won the previous season's Cup by defeating Ružomberok in the final by a score of 3–1.

 Format

 The Cup this season was a knockout tournament contested between 236 clubs.
 Matches which were level after regulation advanced to penalties to determine a winner.
 Each round of the cup was contested over one leg with the exception of the semi-finals which were contested over two legs.